 To create a new Staff Account, navigate to the plus icon next to the Staff Accounts search on the dashboard.
-This will only be visible if you have the required privileges to do so.
+This will only be visible if you have the required 'Edit User Accounts' privilege to do so.

 Select this and then confirm you wish to 'Add a new Staff Account':

 This will navigate you to the new Staff Account record, which is Active by default.